 Lindt Home of Chocolate – Kilchberg

 Chocoholics will no doubt have the time of their lives exploring the many delectable wonders on display at the world’s largest chocolate museum in Kilchberg.
-Featuring a drool-inducing 30-foot-tall chocolate fountain and around 65,000 square feet of chocolate-centric exhibits and attractions, the Lindt Home of Chocolate is an absolute must-visit for anyone with a sweet tooth.
+Featuring a drool-inducing 9-meter-tall chocolate fountain and around 6,000 square meters of chocolate-centric exhibits and attractions, the Lindt Home of Chocolate is an absolute must-visit for anyone with a sweet tooth.